doctorfree/RoonCommandLine/README.md

   - mute_all (toggle muted/unmuted in all zones)
   - shuffle (toggle shuffle/unshuffle zone playback)
   - repeat (toggle loop/unlooped zone playback)
+- Get zone information and settings
+- Get track/artist/album now playing in specified zone or all zones
 - List albums, artists, albums by artist, tracks by artist, albums by composer, composers, albums by genre, artists by genre, genres, playlists, live radio stations, tags, and Roon zones
 - Set the default Roon output zone
 - Set the volume level in a specified Roon zone or zone grouping